 From October 31st to November 1st, which is about halfway between the autumnal equinox and the winter solstice, people around the world celebrate Samhain.
 But what exactly is Samhain?
 Is it the Pagan version of Halloween?
 Learn all about the third harvest festival in the Wheel of the Year and discover the origins and rituals […]

 Lammas (also known as Lughnasadh) is the fourth Sabbat on the Wheel of the Year.
 It’s the first of three harvest festivals, and Lammas falls between Litha and Mabon on the wheel.
-Lammas is celebrated on August 1st in the Northern Hemisphere and February 1st in the Southern Hemisphere.
-In this article, we’ll explore the origins and […]
+Lammas (lah-muz) and Lughnasadh (loo-nah-sa) are used interchangeably among modern witches, spiritualists, and Pagans.
+The Sabbat is celebrated on August 1st in the Northern Hemisphere […]

 Ostara is celebrated at the spring equinox, which falls between March 19-21 in the northern hemisphere, depending on the year.
 It represents rebirth, new beginnings, and revitalization, and it’s also the first official day of spring.

 Imbolc marks the halfway point between the winter solstice and spring equinox, and it represents the welcoming of spring’s return and the light half of the year.